4 College Application Deadlines You Should Know About

 Last updated September 29, 2022

-The downsides of early decision
+The limitations of early decision/early action

 While ED/EA has its benefits, make sure you consider the limitations of applying under these programs:

 - Under ED/EA, your college application timeline will be pushed earlier, typically by a few months.
 For example, you will need to take the SAT/ACT earlier (by October) for test scores to be submitted on time.
 You will also need to have your personal essays, course grades, recommendation letters, and other application materials ready to submit before the early deadline.

 - You typically have to commit to one college (especially if applying under ED), which can put a lot of pressure on you to make a decision on which college to apply to, before exploring all your options.
 Make sure you talk to a trusted educator or adult to go over all your options before deciding to apply under ED/EA.

 - Your financial aid opportunities may be limited.
 With ED and single-choice/restrictive EA plans, you won’t be able to compare other financial aid packages with other schools you’ve applied to.